2847709434-droid/Kilom-Self-monitoring-system/Research_log.md

 ```

-## 2026-03-04-Apple Shortcuts to label more prefessionally, redefine the "7-states" and explore the data on March 4th
+## 2026-03-04-Apple Shortcuts to label more prefessionally, redefine the "7-states"

 #### State Log Shortcuts
 - Introduction: